Prime Minister of the United Kingdom: Official residences

 10 Downing Street, in London, has been the official place of residence of the prime minister since 1732; they are entitled to use its staff and facilities, including extensive offices.
 The building was originally given by King George I to Robert Walpole, the nation's first prime minister, as a personal gift.
 However, Walpole insisted that he would accept it in his capacity as first lord of the Treasury and requested that his subsequent successors be entitled to reside in and use the property as they wish.
 The complex incorporates the flats of No.11 and No.12 Downing Street, which have been reconstructed through to connect them to No.10.
 Altogether, the three buildings contain over 100 rooms.

 Chequers, a country house in Buckinghamshire, gifted to the government in 1917, may be used as a country retreat for the prime minister.
-The estate was previously owned by the Conservative minister and First Lord of the Admiralty, Sir Arthur Lee, before being donated to the British government under the Chequers Estate Act 1917.
+The estate was previously owned by the Conservative minister and First Lord of the Admiralty, Arthur Lee, before being donated to the British government under the Chequers Estate Act 1917.
 It was to give the incumbent prime minister the time to "spend two days a week in the high and pure air of the Chiltern hills and woods" and on the condition that incumbent should not own any residential country estate of their own.

 During the 18th and 19th centuries, many prime ministers were members of the British nobility and therefore held the office while serving in the House of Lords.
 Through lineage and inheritance, these prime ministers acquired large estates, though they still owned properties in London for political affairs and many used country houses as a retreat.
 Until the mid-20th century, parliamentary sessions did not begin until the New Year after ending in August, which would give the prime minister long periods in respite.